caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/getdata/index.rst.txt

 .. toctree::
    :maxdepth: 1

-Download and/or convert/unarchive data so that its in the MS format for further processing
+Download and/or convert/unarchive data so that it is in the measurement set (MS) format for further processing.